-Inclusion of Occupational Therapy in Health Policies among Other Demands of AIOTA
+Inclusion of occupational therapy in health policies among other demands of AIOTA

-Speaking about the multifaceted issues faced by occupational therapists across the country, Dr. Srivastava said, "There is not enough awareness about occupational therapy in India which restricts the consumers of this service.
-There is a dire need for a central council for occupational therapy for standardization of practice parameters, educational policies and to prevent all kinds of fraudulent activities."
+"There is not enough awareness about occupational therapy in India which restricts the consumers of this service.
+There is a dire need for a central council for occupational therapy for standardization of practice parameters, educational policies and to prevent all kinds of fraudulent activities," said Dr Srivastava.
 He informed that currently, there are approximately 45,000 qualified occupational therapists in India and around 2.5 lakh patients are handled by OTs in India per day.
-However, more than 25-30% of them have migrated to overseas countries owing to inadequate lucrative opportunities in both the government and private sectors.
+However, more than 25-30 per cent of them have migrated to overseas countries owing to inadequate lucrative opportunities in both government and private sector.

-He also added that lack of occupational therapy colleges, exorbitant fees in private colleges, inconsistent educational standards in this field, negligible presence of occupational therapy departments in hospitals are few of the other issues faced by the occupational therapists in India and AIOTA is constantly following up with the Government regarding the same.

 The OT India Month-2019 began on October 27th on the occasion of World OT Day and is being celebrated as a professional festival with great enthusiasm.
-The month-long awareness drive also included various other activities such as seminars, panel discussions, poster presentations, awareness rallies, street plays, camps and more.
-Almost all States/cities in India through institutions, hospitals, rehabilitation centers, and State Branches organize awareness programs during OT India Month.
+The month-long awareness drive also included various other activities such as Seminars, panel discussions, poster presentation, awareness rallies, street plays, camps and more.
+Almost all States/cities in India through institutions, hospitals, rehabilitation centers and State Branches organize awareness program during OT India Month.
 Providing equal opportunity to persons with disabilities to participate in all aspects of life and live independently is one of the significant areas of OT Practice being promoted by AIOTA.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)